petpetpeter/Navier_stroke_solver/README.md

 g++ -o your_program_name channel_flow_3d.cpp
 ```
 5. Run your_program_name and View the result in Paraview
-- It may take 2 hours to finish 100,000 time step for 3D-simulation.
+- It may take more than 2 hours to finish 100,000 time steps for the 3D-simulation.
-- For faster simulation with lower detail, you may change the parameter in main as follow
+- For a faster 3D simulation, you may change the parameters.
+A proven combination that provides faster simulation (aprox.
+15 min) but lower detail is shown below as an example.
 ```c++
 int main() {
     int nx = 7; //number_of_grid